 There is no central heating in most Bermuda homes and apartments.
 Some winter days and nights can be damp and chilly for non Bermudians accustomed to seasonal central heating.
 Some homes have a fireplace, while others may have a ductless split heat pump system with reverse cycle heat during the winter and air conditioning in summer.
 If not, electric heaters and separate air conditioning units for winter and summer comfort levels are available commercially.

-It must be emphasized that newcomers who are not Bermudian won't be emigrating to Bermuda but going there on Work Permits which don't give you permanent residency or security of tenure and won't ever give you voting rights or citizenship.
+Newcomers who are not Bermudian won't be emigrating to Bermuda but going there on Work Permits which don't give you permanent residency or security of tenure and won't ever give you voting rights or citizenship.
 Most if not all Work Permits now have a maximum length of 6 years with no further renewals except in certain pre-stated cases.
 But you may find other aspects very appealing, particularly so if you get on well with mixed races with black being 70%, will keep out of political issues and plan on using Bermuda as a springboard for travel or emigration to say Canada or USA or Australasia.
 If you are not married yet but want to and come to Bermuda with a partner of the opposite sex, you may wish to marry before you leave for Bermuda.
 Why?
 Because usually when one person who is not married arrives in Bermuda, any non-spouse visiting him or her is generally limited to a maximum stay of three weeks, not three to 6 months as most other countries allow.
 Over-staying has very serious repercussions.